rockset/community/tutorials/rockset-mongo-integration/README.md

 ## Resources

 - For questions about the tutorial or the challenges find us on [slack](https://bit.ly/rockset-channel) on  **#support** channel or **#mongo**.
-- Follow us on Twitter: [Rockset]([https://twitter.com/RocksetCloud](https://twitter.com/RocksetCloud)).
+- Follow us on Twitter: [Rockset](https://twitter.com/RocksetCloud).
-- Check out our [YouTube channel]([https://www.youtube.com/channel/UCy4qLzJ7yuEmsIN2Mm5Pn-w](https://www.youtube.com/channel/UCy4qLzJ7yuEmsIN2Mm5Pn-w)) for tutorials.
+- Check out our [YouTube channel](https://www.youtube.com/channel/UCy4qLzJ7yuEmsIN2Mm5Pn-w)for tutorials.
 We'll be making one for this integration, so stay tuned!